mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 {{<img src="price-profit-poe.webp" has-border="true" alt="Graph of price vs. daily revenue and profit for TinyPilot Voyager 2a (PoE)">}}

 Customers of the higher-end PoE version seem indifferent to prices between $478 and $528.
-They bought at roughly the same rate at either price, though the sample size is low.
+They bought at roughly the same rate at either price, though the sample size is small.

 The most profitable price was $498, though it's also pretty likely an outlier based on how short the collection period was.